hazama-yuinyan/sharpdevelop-bvebinding/README.md

-#BVE Language Binding for MonoDevelop
+#BVE Language Binding for SharpDevelop

 This addin adds support for BVE, which is a free-of-charge train simulator running on Windows.